ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Key Proofing Methods {#IANA-key-proof-methods}

 This document defines methods that the client instance can use to prove possession of a key, for which IANA is asked to create and maintain a new registry titled "Key Proofing Methods".
 Initial values for this registry are given in {{IANA-key-proof-methods-contents}}.
-Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.
+Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-key-proof-methods-template}}.
 The DE is expected to ensure that registrations for the same name with different types are sufficiently close in functionality so as not to cause confusion for developers.
 The DE is expected to ensure that the proofing method provides sufficient coverage of and binding to the protocol messages to which it is applied.
+The DE is expected to ensure that the proofing method definition clearly enumerates how all requirements in {{binding-keys}} are fulfilled by the definition.

 ### Registration Template {#IANA-key-proof-methods-template}